C4T-BuT-S4D/hackceler8-2024/README.md

 - Automatic shooting, enabled on `Ctrl+J`.
 - Utility [client.sh](./client.sh) and [server.sh](./server.sh) scripts to start the game locally in different modes and with/without SSL.
 - Automatic **projectile dodging**, simulating a few ticks into the future and saving the player from taking certain damage from enemy bullets and spikes.
+- Pasting text into textboxes.

+### Game patches

+For each game this repo has two branches: `game-X` is the unpatched version provided by orgs, and `game-X-patched` is the version with the cheats applied.
+Each branch has some specific changes applied, which are not ported to the master branch.
+Most notable is in `game-4-patched`, adding support for variable damage obstacles in pathfinding, allowing to find close-to-optimal solutions for `Fire` objects.
+This branch also modifies the algo to account for resetting `y_speed` on taking damage.

 ## Cheats UI